sreejakr/HarmfulBrainActivity/README.md

 I have taken 15 seconds and not just 10 seconds so that we have a little more information of the signal.

+    # Extract the central 15-second data from the specified 50-second window
+    # Since the data is recorded at 200 samples/second, 15 seconds correspond to 3000 samples
+    # The central 15 seconds means skipping the first 17.5 seconds (3500 samples) from the 50-second window start

 # Analysis

+data_50.csv - This file contains only 50 subjects worth of raw data.
+We will be using only this data for analysis.
+It has been extracted based on unique EEG IDs.

 This recording is non-invasive (taken over the scalp) and follows the 10-20 electrode placement system.
 The electrodes given in the dataset are placed in the following way.
 I have also mentioned the names of the functions associated with the output.